bhavana3/Academic-Projects/README.md

 CombineList.java: An algorithm to merge two sorted lists into a single sorted list

 password_check.java: An algorithm to apply set of rules to a user given password which can be used to check the strength

+CoinChange.java: A java program to calculate the minimum number of coins rquired to make a given sum (given coins) using dynamic programming approach